I got you to look after me, and you got me to look after you, and that’s why. (John Steinbeck)

 After three years umpiring in the lower divisions of my league I was apprehensive, to say the least, when I presented myself for duty for my debut Panel game.
 It went well, I think, despite an LBW I turned down that might have been a tad harsh on the bowler.
 But that day was the start of a very positive relationship with the 50 or so colleagues I have stood with over the years.

 There is no better feeling that walking out with my colleague five minutes before play starts, placing the bails on the stumps, counting the fielders and giving the ball to the skipper (I always give the ball, throwing it is disrespectful).
-But as soon as the bowler begins his run-up to deliver that first ball, myself and my colleague are in full concentration mode.
+As soon as the bowler begins his run-up to deliver that first ball, myself and my colleague are in full concentration mode.

 At the end of the cricket day, you and your colleague enjoy a drink courtesy of the home club (unless you have sent the captain packing with a dubious run-out).
 From the pavilion you look onto the square as the groundsman tidies up the loose ends, the sun is about to set and a splendid Mrs Umps dinner awaits you at home.